w1th0utnam3/undirected_graph/README.md

 I knew that there is an implementation in the boost library but I wanted to play a little bit with templates and see how far I can get with it.

 The feature set of the container is limited but definitely enough for simple applications.
-Furthermore the graph might be not as efficient as possible because it uses `std::map` and `std::list` containers as its underlying data structures.
+Furthermore my implementation may be quite far from optimal performance because it uses (among others) `std::unordered_map` containers as its underlying data structures.
 Again I didn't want to create a perfectly optimized implementation but to learn and have fun coding.
 If you have ideas for improvements or find bugs, feel free to notify me about them!